 The home and its surrounding area is no stranger to well noted film productions.
 The historic Layton Tunnel and Bridge that connects Layton to Buffalo Bill’s House in Perryopolis, PA has had many high profile shoots.
-Which includes Fire in the Hole, the pilot episode of FX Network’s television series Justified starring Timothy Olyphant & Walter Goggins, and was notably featured in The Silence of the Lambs.
+These include Fire in the Hole, the pilot episode of FX Network’s television series Justified starring Timothy Olyphant & Walter Goggins, and was notably featured in The Silence of the Lambs.
 Most recently, Sweet Girl, a Netflix produced feature thriller starring Jason Mamoa & Marisa Tomei, was filmed here as well and premiered in 2021.

 Pennsylvania offers a 25% tax credit to productions that film in pa and also spend at least 60% of their total budget in the Commonwealth.